miguelmota/javascript-idiosyncrasies/README.md

-# JavaScript Questions
+# JavaScript Intricacies

-This is a growing collection of JavaScript intricacies.
+This is a growing collection of JavaScript intricacies, or things that are not easily understood.

 Feel free to submit pull requests :)

-## Questions
+## Snippets

 Q. What's the result?